The First Deadly Sin: Plot

 Delaney has discovered that a similar attack had occurred recently on West 79th Street.
 After consulting with the perpetually harried Ferguson, he discovers that the wound patterns are nearly identical.
 As they investigate, they realize that similar attacks have been taking place all over New York City.
 Langley uses the new information to locate the exact model of ice axe that would cause such injuries.
-At one sporting goods store, the owner hands over the addresses that he collected from every customer who bought that ice axe.
-The addresses eventually lead Delaney to the high-rise building of Daniel Blank.
+At one sporting goods store, the owner Sol Appel hands over the addresses that he collected from every customer who bought that ice axe.
+The addresses eventually lead Delaney to the high-rise building of Daniel Blank, who has been shown throughout cleaning up after his murders.

-Blank has been seen intermittently throughout the film cleaning up after his murders.
 As Delaney closes in on him, Blank attempts one more attack, but it does not go as planned.
-After striking several blows, his victim escapes only to be hit by a passing car.
+After striking several blows, his victim Albert Feinberg escapes only to be hit by a passing car.
 Delaney's investigation of Blank confirms that he is the killer.
 Delaney realizes that his chances of arresting and obtaining a murder conviction against Blank are slim due to Blank's wealth and high social position in the city.
 Before going to confront Blank in his luxury apartment, Delaney gets a Luger nine millimeter pistol from a closet in his home.
 It is a souvenir that Delaney brought home as a soldier returning from World War II.

 Delaney finds Blank curled up in a closet in a deeply disturbed state.
 He confesses to his crimes before composing himself.
 Blank brags about how respectable and well-connected he is, and he guarantees that he will get away with his crime.
 He confidently goes to the phone to report Delaney for breaking and entering.
 Delaney shoots Blank in the head with the Luger pistol as Blank is speaking with the police operator on the telephone.
 Delaney goes to his office at the police precinct station house and retires from the police department.
-As he is leaving the station house, the desk sergeant tells him of the discovery of Blank's body and asks him if he wants to respond to the call.
-Delaney informs the sergeant that he just retired as he walks out of the building.
-The final scene shows Delaney reading to his wife in the hospital, holding her hand.
+As he is leaving the station house, the desk sergeant Curdy tells him of the discovery of Blank's body and asks him if he wants to respond to the call.
+Delaney informs Curdy that he just retired as he walks out of the building.
+The final scene shows Delaney reading to Barbara in the hospital, holding her hand.
 He cries as she dies in her room.